 But where did you go wrong?
 It looked absolutely perfect in the store!
 The fact is that you probably went wrong at the very beginning of working on your space.
 Why?
 Because to really nail a beautifully designed room, you need to create a cohesive interior design plan before you ever buy a single item.
 But most people just start buying stuff they like and that “matches” and try to pull it all together.
 That rarely works.

-Decorating Mistake No. 1: The scale is totally off.
+Decorating Mistake No. 2: The scale of your furniture and home decor is totally off.

 Scale is essentially how objects in a room relate to each other in terms of their size.
-When the scale of furniture and/or decor in a room is off, it messes up the entire flow of the room.
+When the scale of furniture and/or decor in a room is off, it makes the space feel very off.
 Have you ever seen a tiny family room with an oversized sectional in it?
-Or a huge expanse of wall with one tiny picture hung in the middle of it?
+Or a large room that dwarfs a small loveseat and tiny coffee table?
 Yep, those are examples of what not to do when it comes to scale.

 Here are some simple tips to follow for choosing furniture and decor with the proper scale for your room:

 - Generally, a larger room can handle large furniture and decor.
-The smaller the room is, the smaller and delicate the furnishings and decor should be.
+The smaller the room is, the smaller and delicate the furnishings and decor (such as table lamps and accessories) should be.

 - The main piece of furniture in a room sets the baseline for the scale of everything else in the room.
-For example, a huge sectional sofa with a small side table will look odd paired together.
+For example, a huge sectional sofa with tiny floor lamps will look odd paired together.

 - Don’t ignore the height of your room.
 The higher your ceiling, the taller and more substantial your furniture can be, whereas low ceilings need furniture with a lower profile.